mfahad710/DevOps_Documentations/GitLab/GitLab-Runner-Setup.md

 # GitLab Runner Setup on Linux Server

+**Runners** are the agents that run our jobs.
+These agents can run on physical machines or virtual instances.
+In our `.gitlab-ci.yml` file, we can specify a container image we want to use when running the job.
+The runner loads the image, clones our project, and runs the job either locally or in the container.

+If we use `GitLab.com`, runners on Linux, Windows, and macOS are already available for use.
+If needed, we can also register our own runners.

+If we don’t use  `GitLab.com`, we can:
+- Register runners or use runners already registered for our GitLab Self-Managed instance.
+- Create a runner on our local machine.

 This guide explains how to install and configure GitLab Runner on a Linux server.

 ## Prerequisites